 In 2022 we diverted over 98% of our operational waste from landfill.

 Recycling infrastructure is not always in place in areas where PepsiCo manufactures its products.
 Where this is the case, we are working with local partners to develop the necessary infrastructure.

 PepsiCo maintains partnerships with organizations that help us to reduce the waste we send to landfill.
 These include recycling, composting and waste-to-energy businesses.
 Building a strong local infrastructure for these activities helps us to meet our commitments while also strengthening local economies and reducing waste beyond our own operations.

-We will remain focused in the coming years on achieving virtually zero waste to landfill, particularly in the developing markets, where we are building recycling infrastructure in our operations and embedding a culture of recycling.
+We will remain focused in the coming years on achieving 99% waste diversion in direct manufacturing and warehouse operations, particularly in the developing markets, where we are building recycling infrastructure in our operations and embedding a culture of recycling.

 Through our E2E waste program, we will work towards: